mchakravarty/HaskellSpriteKit/README.md

 Open source under BSD3 license.
 Contributions under the same license are most welcome.

 The build is via Xcode and currently expects to be embedded into a larger project.
-A binary version of HaskellSpriteKit is being distributed embedded in [Haskell for Mac](http://haskellformac.com).
+A binary version of HaskellSpriteKit with [Haskell for Mac](http://haskellformac.com), which also provides the best Haskell SpriteKit development experience.

-This has currently only been tested on macOS.
+This code has currently only been tested on macOS.
 The main obstacle to using it on iOS is lack of support for Template Haskell (and hence, `language-c-inline`) by GHC for iOS.

 ## BIG CAVEAT